StepanBryleev/post-wildfire-vegetation-regrowth-analysis/README.md

 This is an Earth Lab Certificate project by Stepan Bryleev studying post-wildfire vegetation regrowth dynamics.

 ## Project goal
-In this project, we explore the post-wildfire vegetation regrowth dynamics for the 2016 Chimney Tops 2 Fire perimeter by using hyperspectral reflectance data.
+In this project, we explore the post-wildfire vegetation regrowth dynamics for the 2016 Chimney Tops 2 Fire perimeter by using LiDAR and hyperspectral reflectance data.
 All analysis is performed in a GEE and can help beginner researchers to understand the fundamentals of using GEE for studying wildfires when working with reflectance data.

 ## GEE project page
 To run project workflow use this link: